 A Hidden Danger: Fabric Softener Sheets

 When used in the clothes dryer, fabric softener sheets can leave a sticky residue that captures lint and hair, leading to a clogged vent.
-This residue can create a highly flammable hazard.
+This residue can create a highly flammable fire hazards.

 👉 Tip: Consider using dryer balls or other alternatives to fabric softener sheets to reduce the risk of vent clogging and fires.